mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

     . . .
 </html>
 ```
 - At the moment, the application is configured to use the developer-friendly error pages, which provide helpful information when a problem occurs.
-This is not information that end users should see, so add a `Error` Razor View in `Error.cshtml` file to the `Views/Shared` folder with the content shown below
+This is not information that end users should see, so add a `Error.cshtml` Razor View file to the `Views/Shared` folder with the content shown below.

 ```
 @{